Next Portuguese legislative election: LIVRE

+Despite having stepped down as spokesperson, the party acknowledged that Rui Tavares may still be the party's leading candidate in the legislative election campaign, with Tavares remaining an active figure in the party, setting himself to lead the party's strategy department.
+Tavares also stated that it was time to "rotate the spearheads".

 Date

 According to the Portuguese Constitution, an election must be called between 14 September and 14 October of the year that the legislature ends.
 The election is called by the President of Portugal but is not called at the request of the Prime Minister; however, the President must listen to all of the parties represented in Parliament and the election day must be announced at least 60 days before the election.
 If an election is called during an ongoing legislature (dissolution of parliament) it must be held at least after 55 days.
 Election day is the same in all multi-seats constituencies, and should fall on a Sunday or national holiday.
 The next legislative election must, therefore, take place no later than 14 October 2029.